arbox/org-sync/README.md

         '(do-stuff))))

-  ;; return any bug that has changed (modification date, new bugs, ;; etc).  they will overwrite/be added in the buglist in os.el
+  ;; return any bug that has changed (modification date, new bugs, ;; etc).  they will overwrite/be added in the buglist in org-sync.el

   ;; we return the same thing for the demo.
-  ;; :bugs is the only property used from this function in os.el `(:bugs ((:id 1 :title "Foo" :status open :desc "bar."))))
+  ;; :bugs is the only property used from this function in org-sync.el `(:bugs ((:id 1 :title "Foo" :status open :desc "bar."))))
 ```